What Mediums Did Katsushika Hokusai Use?

 Hokusai was an extremely prolific artist who produced over 30,000 woodblock prints, sketches, paintings, and images.
 Because of this and the techniques he employed, he is considered one of the greatest artistic masters throughout art history.

 Hokusai was known by many to be quite an eccentric artist.
-Rumor has it that he never cleaned his house so that when his house was too dirty for him to live in, he would move.
+Rumor has it that he never cleaned his house so that he would move when it was too dirty for him to live in.
 During his lifetime, he lived in at least 100 different places.

 A government official once came to his house to ask Hokusai to do a commission for him.
 The government official was shocked at the state of Hokusai’s house as there was nowhere for him to sit down and have a conversation.